Keddies: Expansion

 In addition to Supa-Save, a large extension of 35,000 square feet was added to the rear of the original store, which was connected to the original store by a bridge over, and a tunnel under Leather Lane.
 The development was completed by Norwich Union included an office block called Maitland House (after the Keddie's family name), and a parking lot which was all designed by the modernist architects Yorke Rosenberg Mardall, in what was the first building to feature their ubiquitous white tile styling.
 The cost of the project was £600,000.
-The car parking system, using a lift and trollies was seen not to have much of a future by the Architects Journal in 1965.
+The car parking system, using a lift and trollies was seen not to have much of a future by the Architects' Journal in 1965.
 Photos of the iconic store interior in 1963 are on the RIBA picture website, and along with Cole Brothers in Sheffield, were seen as the pioneers in using Brutialism in retail architecture by RIBA.
 An article on the design of the building appeared in the October–December 1963 edition of Concrete Monthly, the magazine from the Cement and Concrete Association.
 The development received a Civic Trust Award in 1963.
-Maitland House was the home of KeyMed Medical & Industrial Equipment in 1969, and between 1972 to 1996 it was home to the Access credit card company.
+Maitland House was the home of KeyMed Medical & Industrial Equipment in 1969, and between 1972 and 1996 it was home to the Access credit card company.
 In the late 1960s, a new store was opened in Queen Street, Colchester.